toebeann/BepInEx.MegastoreSimulator/README.md

 5. Run the game as normal.

-    Note that you should _always_ launch it with Steam - do not run the .exe file directly (nor via a shortcut to the .exe), as launching the .exe directly causes issues for BepInEx.
+    Note that you should _always_ launch the game with Steam - do not run the .exe file directly (nor via a shortcut to the .exe), as launching the .exe directly causes issues for BepInEx.
 You can set up a BepInEx-compatible shortcut on your desktop by right-clicking the game in Steam and selecting `Manage` > `Add desktop shortcut`.

 6. Exit the game at the main menu.